Updated 2020/06/24: Added documentation for

 These two DEMs were chosen to use in Kalpana examples for multiple reasons.
 First, during construction of the

 r.grow extrapolation code, testing was hard-wired to a North Carolina DEM, and the code was later manipulated to accommodate for any location.
 Therefore, the two chosen DEMs (located within and around Cape Lookout, NC) are well-tested and will provide accurate results.
 Second, USGS 1/3 arc-second (approximately 30 ft) resolution DEMs are chosen because this type of DEM is accessible to the public, and USGS provides coverage for 1/3 arc-second data throughout the entire United States.
 Last, since these DEMs do not contain the correct datum for use with r.grow, this allows the user to practice choosing a correct EPSG code to convert to the correct datum.
 These DEMs use a datum which contains units of latitude and longitude, rather than state plane coordinates (feet or meters).
+Additionally, the DEMs use vertical units of meters, but the examples use water elevations in feet.
+This requires the user to utilize an option that automatically converts vertical units from meters to feet.

 For reference, the full patched DEM (including both the n35w077 and n35w078 DEMs) is pictured below:

 Before starting with these examples, make sure the current working directory contains all of the necessary files.
 The current working directory should contain kalpana.py, the two folders containing raster data (grdn35w077_13 and grdn35w078_13), and a job script (if desired).
 Further explanations for each of the available options are provided in table 1 below.
+Each example includes a vertical unit conversion of meters to feet using the

 Example 1: Specified resolution and EPSG code.